meganwinkie95/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-This repository will contain my HTML and CSS projects for the Tech Academy
+This repository contains my HTML and CSS projects for the Tech Academy Here there are several examples of my work as a student of the software development program This repository shows my growing skills as a web designer